SUPPORT THAT FITS HOW YOU ACTUALLY LIVE

 Adult occupational therapy may be helpful if you are:

-Occupational therapy looks at how you manage the everyday activities that make up your life, and what may be getting in the way of participation and independence.
+Occupational therapy examines the everyday activities that shape your life and considers what may be making them harder to manage, or getting in the way of your participation and independence.

 Depending on your needs, support may focus on:

-Goals are developed collaboratively and reviewed over time to ensure support remains relevant to your priorities or NDIS goals.
+Goals are shaped with you and reviewed regularly, so support stays relevant to your priorities and NDIS goals as they evolve.

 Supporting NDIS Planning And Next Steps